steveregis/mandate-domain/README.md

 ## 7. Conclusion

-While the UI and auth are minimal, this project provides a strong foundation for domain logic (Mandate, Signatory, ApprovalRule, Transaction) and threshold-based BPMN flows.
-By adding key enhancements—such as advanced authentication and Docker deployment—you can rapidly evolve this proof of concept into a robust enterprise-grade solution for bank mandates and multi-sign-off workflows." > README.md
+This project provides a strong foundation for domain logic (Mandate, Signatory, ApprovalRule, Transaction) and threshold-based BPMN flows.
+By adding key enhancements—such as advanced authentication and Docker deployment—you can rapidly evolve this proof of concept into a robust enterprise-grade solution for bank mandates and multi-sign-off workflows.